WilliamMorgan73/LeetCode/README.md

 # LeetCode
-All the Python \ Solutions to the LeetCode questions I have attempted
+All the solutions to the LeetCode questions I have attempted

+Press on the language to see the code

 | # | Title | Language | Difficulty |
 |---| ----- | -------- | ---------- |